 Procedures for Filing Late Offshore Reporting Forms

-Procedures for Filing Late Offshore Reporting Forms: The Delinquent International Information Returns Submission Procedures can be deceivingly complex.
+Procedures for Filing Late Offshore Reporting Forms: When a US Person has offshore account, assets, or investments and are out of compliance, they have various options available to get into IRS compliance.
+One of the more popular procedures used by Taxpayers are the “Delinquency Procedures.”
+The Delinquent International Information Returns Submission Procedures (DIIRSP) version of the program can be deceivingly complex.
 Some taxpayers may qualify for the IRS Delinquent International Information Return Submission Procedures and avoid offshore fines and penalties.
 The delinquency procedures are an alternative to the Streamlined Procedures & Voluntary Disclosure.
 It is generally reserved for non-willful taxpayers who have unreported offshore accounts, assets, or investments — and do not require traditional offshore disclosure — but still want to avoid the Internal Revenue Service’s aggressive international penalty enforcement tactics.

 The IRS requires the Taxpayer meet 4 elements:

 - have not filed one or more required international information returns,